-As an exploration and development Group, we have sought to minimise our environmental impacts whilst ensuring that all employees can work safely, avoiding accidents and reducing the risk of long-term health hazards.
+We have sought to minimise our environmental impacts whilst ensuring that all employees can work safely, avoiding accidents and reducing the risk of long-term health hazards.
 We aim to comply with all applicable laws, report accurately where required, and implement appropriate governance standards.

-As the Group grows to become a producer of critical commodities, it will develop an enhanced and comprehensive approach to address environmental, social, health and safety issues within an appropriate governance framework.
-Such an approach will need to recognise the requirements of all key stakeholders including local communities, governments, employees, and investors as well as customers.
+As the Group grows to become a producer of critical commodities, it will develop a comprehensive approach to address environmental, social, health and safety issues within an appropriate governance framework.
+Such an approach will recognise the requirements of all key stakeholders, including local communities, governments, employees, and investors as well as customers.

 To this end, the Company has appointed independent consultants to undertake an analysis of our existing principles, controls, procedures, and performance metrics by comparison to the standards they believe are reasonably applicable to the Company and its lenders and investors, in particular, the Equator Principles and the IFC Performance Standards.
-Following their initial report, their conclusions and recommendations are being used to guide our plans for the development of the project and the direction of the Stage 1 feasibility study.

-The Company has also committed to comply with the Financial Reporting Council's reporting recommendations contained in their publication "Streamlined Energy and Carbon Reporting".
+Following their initial report, their conclusions and recommendations have guided the direction of the Phase 1 feasibility study.
+The Company has also committed to comply with the Financial Reporting Council's reporting recommendations contained in their publication "Streamlined Energy and Carbon Reporting" once sufficient internal data is available.